5. Postgraduate Research Graduates

 5.6 Employed Graduates – Relevance and Need

-Most graduates considered their Area of Study Very Relevant or Relevant to their job (79%).
-Similarly, 76% of graduates considered their Level of Study Very Relevant or Relevant to their job.
+Most graduates considered their course Very Relevant or Relevant to their job (72%).

-More than half (54%) of graduates stated that their qualifications or subjects studied were a formal requirement for their job.
-One-fifth (18%) stated that the qualification was not a formal requirement for the job, yet gave them an advantage.
-One-tenth (12%) were already in the job when they had received the qualification.
+More than half (51.5%) of graduates stated that their qualification was a formal requirement for their job.
+One-fifth (21.5%) stated that the qualification was not a formal requirement for the job, yet gave them an advantage.
+A further 14.9% were already in the job when they had received the qualification.

 5.7 Employed Graduates – Source of Job